ansible/ansible-docker-base/README.md

 Ansible, Inc maintains these images so that people can easily build docker images from ansible playbooks.

+While Ansible modules can help you deploy container images, this document is about how to use ansible to efficiently describe and build them as well.

 Obtaining these Images from DockerHub
 =====================================